 This is rapidly becoming a favorite summertime activity in Stowe, due to our large and growing network of well-maintained, interconnected trails.
 Covering over 50 miles, these fun and challenging trails offer something for all abilities.
 The majority of the trails are free and open for public use.
-The Stowe Mountain Bike Club manages over 30 miles of trails in Stowe and trail maps are available at many stores in town.
-Check out the club’s web site for locations.
+The Stowe Mountain Bike Academy manages over 30 miles of trails in Stowe and trail maps are available at many stores in town.
+Check out their web site for locations.

 Hiking/Rock Climbing/Trail Running/Fishing Guides